GSto/digital-garden/notes/discipline.md

 > Socrates demonstrated long ago, that the truly free individual is free only to the extent of his own self-mastery. - The War of Art

 > **In the short term, distractions can keep us from doing the things we want to do.
-In the longer term, however, they can accumulate and keep us from living the lives we want to live**, or, even worse, undermine our capacities for reflection and self-regulation, making it harder, in the words of Harry Frankfurt, to “**want what we want to want.**” Thus there are deep ethical implications lurking here for freedom, wellbeing, and even the integrity of the self.
-[Jenny Odell - How to do Nothing (Kindle link)](kindle://book?action=open&asin=B07FLNFRGK&location=2127)
+In the longer term, however, they can accumulate and keep us from living the lives we want to live**, or, even worse, undermine our capacities for reflection and self-regulation, making it harder, in the words of Harry Frankfurt, to “**want what we want to want.**” Thus there are deep ethical implications lurking here for freedom, wellbeing, and even the integrity of the self. <footer>Jenny Odell _[How to do Nothing (Kindle link)](kindle://book?action=open&asin=B07FLNFRGK&location=2127)_</footer>

 ## How discipline builds self respect